kamal9002/chainlink-node-lab/Readme.md

 - [Handling Incidents](#handling-incidents)

 ### Description
-- Setting up ,preparing and  monitoring a Chainlink node involves several steps from the initial deployment to ensuring that the system is able process jobs efficiently.
+- Setup, preparing and monitoring a Chainlink node involves several steps from the initial deployment to ensuring that the system is able process jobs efficiently.
 Below are the instructions on setting up the node, preparing the node, configuring monitoring tools and handling incidents.

 ### Assumptions:
 - You are using a Linux environment (Ubuntu or similar) for the deployment.
 - You have Docker and Docker Compose installed.
 - You have access to an Ethereum node (e.g., via QuickNode,Infura or your own Ethereum client).
-- PostgreSQL is available for the Chainlink node database.
 - The goal is to run a Chainlink node

 ---